 - Your project will be submitted in the form of a dissertation of approximately 15,000 - 20,000 words during August.
 You may be required to attend an oral exam where you will present it to your Project Supervisor and an independent supervisor.
 Or you may be asked to present your project at an end of year event specific to your particular course of study.

 - Towards the start of the academic year we will provide you with a list of projects relevant to your chosen MSc.
 However, we can usually accommodate supervision on projects proposed by students specifically focused on their individual career paths or aspirations.

 - You will have regular progress meetings with your project supervisor throughout the academic year.

 - We provide extensive support to strengthen your academic and research skills with regular workshops and seminars dedicated to academic writing, project planning, research skills and mind-mapping in addition to the research methodology module.

 - Work on your project runs alongside your module work and you are expected to devote an appropriate portion on your time and intellectual effort to the project throughout the year.
-This is nominally 600 hours of learning for 60 CATS projects or 900 hours of learning for 90 CATS projects.
+This is nominally 600 hours of learning for 60 CATS projects.